 6. Form should compliment function and vice versa

 I’ve seen a lot of Apps that looked great but were barely functional.
 I’ve seen a lot of Apps that were very useful but looked terrible.
 If you want to put out a world class, triple A product, it needs to have both.
-That is the essence of great user experience and ultimately a great product.
+This is the essence of great user experience and ultimately a great product.